ozer550/Articles/Django_url_resolvers.md

 - reverse_lazy( )

 ## reverse( )
-This is a utility function which spits out string object which has the url path.
-What it means is that it spits out string with a value of the path of the url, so if we use reverse on home url name in above example i.e
+This is a utility function that spits out a string object which has the url path.
+What it means is that it spits out the string with a value of the path of the url, so if we use reverse on home url name in above example i.e
 ```python
 reverse('home')
 ```